caiorss/Functional-Programming/README.md

 ```

 #### Do Notation

 The statements in the do-notation are executed in a sequential order.
 It is syntactic sugar for the bind (>>=) operator.
 The values of local statements are defined using let and result of an action uses the (<-) operator.
+The “do” notation adds syntactic sugar to make monadic code easier to read.

 The do notation